Diego Barri: Club career

 Barri was born in Salamanca, Castile and León, and represented CD Navega, UD Salamanca and AD Unión Adarve as a youth.
 He made his senior debut with RSD Alcalá's reserve team in the 2014–15 season, in the regional leagues.

 On 18 June 2016, after a one-year stint at CD Los Yébenes San Bruno, Barri signed for Tercera División side CD Móstoles URJC.
 On 20 June 2017, he moved to Getafe CF, being assigned to the reserves also in the fourth division.

 Barri made his first team – and La Liga – debut on 21 April 2018, coming on as a second-half substitute for Sergio Mora in a 1–0 away win against SD Eibar.
 On 28 August, he signed a two-year deal with Albacete Balompié in Segunda División.

 On 5 September 2020, Barri signed a two-year deal at CD Badajoz in Segunda División B. The following 18 January, he was loaned to Celta de Vigo B in the same league.

 Barri moved abroad for the first time in his career on 30 January 2022, leaving cash-strapped Badajoz for NK Osijek of the Croatian Football League on an 18-month deal.
+He returned to his home country on 29 June 2023, signing for Primera Federación side Cultural y Deportiva Leonesa.

+On 2 July 2025, after helping Cultu in their promotion to the second division, Barri agreed to a two-year contract with CD Castellón also in that category.